 One 2020 review of clinical trials found that when zinc supplements are administered to otherwise healthy adults with cold symptoms, the duration of symptoms tends to be significantly reduced.
 Zinc supplementation was observed to potentially reduce cold duration by 2.25 days on average.

 Among people who are sick, even those fighting cancer, it may also reduce symptoms such as fatigue.

 2. Acts as a Powerful Antioxidant

-Zinc has been shown to be an effective anti-inflammatory and antioxidant agent, helping fight oxidative stress and decrease the chance for disease development.
-Especially in elderly patients, zinc benefits include its ability to support support healthy cell division, preventing cancerous cell mutation and stunting tumor growth.
+This mineral has been shown to be an effective anti-inflammatory and antioxidant agent, helping fight oxidative stress and decrease the chance for disease development.
+Especially in elderly patients, zinc benefits include the ability to support healthy cell division, potentially preventing cancerous cell mutation and stunting tumor growth.

 When researchers from the School of Medicine at the University of Michigan studied potential benefits from zinc supplements among 50 adults, they uncovered that levels of oxidative stress markers were significantly lower in the supplemented group than in the placebo group.

 Those with lower levels who didn’t take zinc supplements had higher levels of inflammatory cytokines, higher plasma oxidative stress markers and endothelial cell adhesion molecules.